Hitler's Frozen Base

 Operation Highjump, 1946-47, a team of sled dogs pulls supplies from the U.S. Navy attack transport USS Yancey, AKA-93.

-Operation Windmill was a follow-up much smaller exercise an important part of which was to obtain ground references for the 70,000 aerial photographs taken during Highjump the previous year.
+Operation Windmill was a follow-up much smaller exercise the following year, an important part of which was to obtain ground references for the 70,000 aerial photographs taken during Highjump the previous year.
 Helicopters were used extensively, hence the name Windmill being given to the operation.

 In August and September 1958, three nuclear explosions were detonated by the United States as part of Operation Argus over the South Atlantic between 38.5° and 49.5° south between 2,280 and 3,500km north of Antarctica to the southwest of South Africa.
 These were high altitude bursts and as might be expected at the time at the height of the Cold War were shrouded in secrecy, though they were reported soon afterwards in 1961.